RiRe/GC-API/source/index.html.md

-sale_start | Start date of sale (can be in future) sale_end | End date of sale (can be in past) available | Product in stock stock | **Requires right products** Quantity in stock sold | **Requires right products** Sold quantity localization[] | Array of product localizations
+sale_start | Start date of sale (can be in future) sale_end | End date of sale (can be in past) available | Product in stock product_before | **Requires right products** Sale will start earlier if specified product is sold out stock | **Requires right products** Quantity in stock sold | **Requires right products** Sold quantity localization[] | Array of product localizations